SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * The framework provides a consistent, professional look and feel for your application, based on standard UI components such as buttons, menus, forms and fields
 * The look and feel is easy to skin or customise
 * Actual implementation of a UI component (HTML template, JavaScript widgets, events and CSS) is abstracted and knowledge of the underlying nuts and bolts is not necessary to build your application
-* In general everything is done in PHP, including configuration, Models and advanced data queries, and View layout, logic and Event binding
+* In general everything is done in PHP, including configuration, Models and advanced data queries, and View layout, logic and event binding
 * Components are modular and independent &ndash; for example placing multiple CRUD components on the same page or embedding them inside your custom component is simple and intuitive
 * UI logic is cleanly separated from business logic by design
 * And your data structures bind seamlessly to your interface widgets.

-Agile Toolkit bring the convenience and power of desktop development to building data-centric AJAX applications in PHP.
+Agile Toolkit brings the convenience and power of desktop frameworks to PHP developers building data-centric AJAX applications.

 ### How is Agile Toolkit different?